spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 sigma-clipped statistics to determine background and RMS values across the image.
 An initial low-resolution estimate of the background is performed by computing sigma-clipped median values in 27x27 pixel boxes across the image.
 This low-resolution background image is then median-filtered using a 3x3 pixel sample window to correct for local small-scale overestimates and/or underestimates.
+It should be noted these are configurable values.
+Our catalogs use these values deeming them to be the best for the general situation, but users can tune these values to optimize for their own data.

 1.3: Source Identification with DAOStarFinder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^